About me

 Renero, A. (2017).
 The Nature of Introspection, CUNY Academic Works https://academicworks.cuny.edu/gc_etds/2144/

-Chapters in Volumes or Special Issues:
+Articles in Special Issues:

 Renero, A. (2023).
 The Routes of Introspection.
 In What forms could introspective systems take?
 A Research Programme.
 Kammerer and Frankish (eds.), Journal of Consciousness Studies, 30, No. 9–10, 2023, pp. 174–87 https://doi.org/10.53765/20512201.30.9.174.